Small business ideas that actually work in 2026

 Virtual assistant

-A virtual assistant (VA) provides remote administrative support to entrepreneurs, executives, and small businesses.
+A virtual assistant provides remote administrative support to entrepreneurs, executives, and small businesses.
 You handle the tasks that keep operations running smoothly while your clients focus on higher-value work.

-Common VA tasks include:
+Common virtual assistant tasks include:

-• managing calendars and scheduling meetings
+- Managing calendars and scheduling meetings.

 Startup costs are under $500 for a computer, reliable internet, and basic software.
 Income potential ranges from $25 to $75 per hour depending on your specialization and experience.